 TWELVE ARTISTS • TWELVE STORES

-DECEMBER 12-24, 2016 WHEATON, IL
+DECEMBER 12-24, 2017 WHEATON, IL

 2. Tim Botts

 Tim studied graphic design and calligraphy at Carnegie-Mellon University.
 He designed more than 600 books during his 40 years at Tyndale House Publishers before retiring in 2012.
 Since 1975 he has taught calligraphy with College of DuPage.
 He is artistic director for Masterpiece Project, an outreach to high school students in the arts.

 Ten books of his own work are published including his newest on African American spirituals, “Bound for Glory”.

 3. Lisa Shabez